csulbying/web-app-dev/02-web-introduction/web-introduction.md

 You type a URL in an address bar in a browser, for example, "apple.com".
 You send an HTTP request to a web server.
 You can request different types of information such as a zip file.
 But normally you request an HTML file.
 The HTTP request is often a "GET" request.
 There are other request types such as "POST" to upload data and "DELETE" to delete some thing in the server.

-If the "GET" request goes well, the server response with an HTML file.
-Other things may be returned to the client too.
-One is CSS file -- the style of the web page.
-An HTML file has the content and structure.
+If the "GET" request goes well, the server response with an HTML file and other things.
+One thing could be a CSS file -- the style of the web page.
 Another thing could be return is JavaScript code.
 The JavaScript has the interaction logic.
 CSS and JavaScript are optional.

 Usually a web server need to store and retriev data from a database.
 To support many user access, the server can become very complicated.